kongehund/RazorTest/readme.md

-\## Services folder
+\##Services folder

-The actual functions of the queries defined in /GraphQL/ are extracted into services in this folder, e.g. BookService.cs
+In accordance with Dependency Injection principles, this folder contains the relevant services for the program.

-Dependency injection is thus used to get the query logic.
+E.g. the actual functionality of the queries in /GraphQL/, are defined in BookService.cs

-\# Using the program
+\#Using the program